Post: 60% Faster Onboarding with HR Workflow Automation: How One HR Director Reclaimed 6 Hours a Week

 6. Measure cycle time, consistency, and compliance completion in the first cohort

-The 60% cycle-time reduction Sarah achieved isn’t an edge case.
-It’s what happens when you stop treating a workflow problem as a people problem — and build the automation spine that should have been there from the start.
+The 60% cycle-time reduction achieved here is not an edge case.
+It is what happens when you stop treating a workflow problem as a people problem — and build the automation spine that should have been there from the start.